graphops/file-hosting-service/docs/server_guide.md

 The server utilizes HTTP2 over HTTPS for secure and efficient file transfer.
 This ensures data integrity and confidentiality while leveraging the performance benefits of HTTP2.

-## Server Discovery (TODO)

-The server registers its endpoint on a designated smart contract (can be indexed by a subgraph).
-This allows clients to discover the server and initiate file transfers.

 ## Access Control